wp-plugins/gwolle-gb/readme.txt

 = 1.4.7 =
 * 2015-08-
 * Make header and notice compatible with Multi-Lingual plugins.
+* Have better usability in handling disabled submit buttons on admin pages.
 * Move pagination to own files and functions.
 * Use h1 headings on admin pages.